Coordinated Vulnerability Disclosure Statement

 - Include the goal of the disclosure to Bayer and / or intentions for public disclosure, if any;

-- Reports that include only crash dumps or other automated tool output may receive lower priority;
+- Reports that include only crash dumps or other automated tool output may receive lower priority, or may be closed if there is no significant risk to the company;

 - Reports about products not included within the scope of this statement may receive lower priority